dasasdhba/godot-moon-template/doc/physics.md

 We don't use any moniterable `Area2D` and avoid using it to do overlapping test.
 `Area2D` should only be used for RigidBody's gravity override or as a simple trigger.

-The main reason is that `Area2D` does not provide a reliable overlapping query: it may delay a few frames, which can cause unexpected behavior.
+The main reason is that `Area2D` does not provide a reliable overlapping query: it may delay a few frames or even ignore any static bodies, which can cause unexpected behavior.

-Using `StaticBody2D` with an `OverlappingSycn2D` node is recommended for overlapping test, though it's costly and may cause performance issues.
+Using `StaticBody2D` with an `OverlappingSycn2D` node is recommended for general overlapping test, though it's costly and may cause performance issues.
+If convenient, `ShapeCast2D` or `RayCast2D` should be a better choice.
 (See comments in `Overlap2D.cs`)

 ## Object Identification